gardenbed/emerge/docs/3-parser_theory.md

 If `X` is a non-terminal, the parser chooses an X-production by consulting entry `M[X,a]`.
 Otherwise, it checks for a match between the terminal `X` and current input symbol `a`.
 This behavior is implemented using this [algorithm](#table-driven-predictive-parsing).

+### Error Recovery in Predictive Parsing

+Panic-mode error recovery works by discarding symbols from the input stream until a token from a designated set of synchronizing tokens is encountered.
+Its effectiveness relies on the selection of the synchronizing set.

+  1. **Using `FOLLOW(A)` as the Synchronizing Set:**
+     Start by including all symbols from `FOLLOW(A)` in the synchronizing set for non-terminal `A`.
+     Skipping tokens until a symbol in `FOLLOW(A)` is found allows the parser to pop `A` from the stack and potentially resume parsing.

+  2. **Enhancing Synchronizing Sets with Higher-Level Constructs:**
+     `FOLLOW(A)` alone may not suffice.
+     For example, missing semicolons might cause keywords starting new statements to be skipped.
+     To handle hierarchical language structures, add symbols representing higher-level constructs (e.g., keywords) to the synchronizing sets of lower-level constructs (e.g., expressions).

+  3. **Including `FIRST(A)` in Synchronizing Sets:**
+     Adding symbols from `FIRST(A)` to a non-terminal's synchronizing set can enable parsing to resume under `A` if an appropriate token appears in the input.

+  4. **Handling Empty-String Productions:**
+     If a non-terminal can derive the empty string, its production can serve as a fallback.
+     While this may delay error detection,
+     it avoids missing errors and simplifies recovery by reducing the number of non-terminals to handle.

+  5. **Terminal Mismatch Recovery:**
+     If the terminal at the top of the stack does not match, a simple strategy is to pop the terminal, issue an error message, and continue parsing.
+     This effectively treats all other tokens as the synchronizing set for that terminal.

 ## Bottom-Up Parsing